 Tolerance regions, randomness problems, most powerful rank tests, the invariance methods, consistency and efficiency of tests.

 673. (243.)
-Sample Surveys (3) Prerequisite: Mathematics 551A.
-Abort and a real statementally The methods and applications of sample surveys, stratification and sampling, subsamples of clusters.
+Sample Surveys (3)

+Prerequisite: Mathematics 551A.

+The methods and applications of sample surveys, stratification and sampling, subsamples of clusters.

 674. (244.)
-Multivariate Analysis (3) Prerequisites: Mathematics 520 and 551B.
+Multivariate Analysis (3)

+Prerequisites: Mathematics 520 and 551B.